- 1-1/2 cups butter, softened

 - 4 to 6 ounces dark chocolate candy coating, melted

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a mixing bowl, cream butter and sugar.
 Beat in egg and vanilla.
-Combine flour and cocoa; gradually add to the creamed mixture and mix well.
+Combine flour and cocoa; gradually add to the creamed mixture.
 Stir in chocolate chips and pecans.

 - Roll into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
 Using the end of a wooden spoon handle, make a 3/8- to 1/2-in.-deep indentation in the center of each ball.
 Smooth any cracks.
 Fill each indentation half full with caramel topping.